Openfax/slate/source/index.html.md

 * Send a single fax document to many locations (fax broadcast)
 * Send a customized fax document to many locations based on a Microsoft DOCx template (mail merge broadcast)
 * Configure inbound fax numbers
-* Receive a fax to your cloud storage, website or url post back
+* Receive a fax to your email, cloud storage on AWS S3, or webhook postback

 ##Account & API Key